When is the best time to visit Italy?

 Summer in Italy

 If there’s one season that (so far) has stayed consistent, it’s summer weather in Italy.
-July and August are the hottest months in Italy, with August for me, being the worst time to visit.
+July and August are the hottest months in Italy, with August (for me), being the worst time to visit.

 Like many popular travel destinations, August in Italy is busier and more expensive.
 Services can be limited and longer than usual waiting times are the norm.